 - New Power-Ups!
 All new PowerDown will take away points should you collect it or speed up your wall.
 While PowerSwap (only in 2player modes) will take points from your opponent or speed up their wall.

 - Power Up’s increased in size, again to make them easier to see.

-- Controls have been tweaked and fine tuned, the shape change and player positioning is more responsive.
+- Controls have been tweaked and fine-tuned, the shape change and player positioning are more responsive.

-- Multiple colour themes added for the level.
-Player has the choice between red, white, blue and pink.
+- Multiple colour themes added to the level.
+The Player has the choice between red, white, blue, and pink.
 Blue is the best.

 - The Vormtunnel has been given a makeover and now looks amazing with new textures on the walls.

 - The lane that the Vorm appears in now lights up to make it easier for the player to navigate to the right space.

 - Vibration has been added when playing with a gamepad.